Delve into the history of Croft Castle

 The Crofts and the Civil War

-Herbert's eldest brother, Sir William Croft fought with the Royalist army, and after a fierce battle against the Parliamentarians at Stokesay Castle ensued, he was later killed as he was about to scale the park wall of Croft.
+Three of his sons inherited Croft.
+The eldest son, Sir William Croft fought with the Royalist army during the Civil War and, after a fierce battle against the Parliamentarians at Stokesay Castle in 1645, was killed on his retreat to Croft.

 The royal obstetrician

-Sir James died in 1941 and the castle was then inherited by Henry Page Croft.
-However, he did not live in the castle during the Second World War, as it was used as a convent school until 1946.
+The family repurchased Croft in 1923 for the young James Croft, 11th Bart.
+When he died in 1941 it was inherited by his cousin Sir Henry Page Croft.
+However, he did not live in the castle, as it was used as a school until 1946.